parsingphase/lensguard-scad/README.md

 [STL](https://en.wikipedia.org/wiki/STL_(file_format)) printable files and [OpenSCAD](https://openscad.org) working files.

-Note that these designs are prototypes and most have, as yet, not been printed, let alone tested.
+Note that these designs are prototypes and have not been used in the field yet.
 Also, don't assume that the `.stl` files are correctly updated from the `.scad` files.

 ## Available guards